 Lisa didn’t grow up attending church.
 As a teen, she started attending a local Baptist church with her boyfriend.
 At age 16 she accepted Jesus Christ as her Lord and Savior and was baptized.
 A few months later “the guy left, but God stayed.”

 Lisa first found God through music and thought she would be a high school choral director.
 God had other plans.
 Lisa received a bachelor’s degree in Music Education from the University of South Florida and served as a church music director for six years.
 Around year 4 of the 6, Lisa heard God calling her to become a pastor.
 The family refers to this event at the LCD- the life-changing decision.
 A few months later, Lisa, Ed and their two small daughters left Florida for North Carolina.

-In addition to serving as a pastor, Lisa enjoys leading retreats, photography, theatre, and writing.
+In addition to serving as a pastor, Lisa enjoys leading retreats, photography, theatre, travel, and writing.
 She is indebted to the many wonderful mentors and teachers in her life, including her mother who first gave her a love for words.